Food Law

 Julia BOMBARDIER, Attorney at Law, Paris Bar, TACTIS Law Firm

-What Is Sustainable Food
+What Is a Sustainable Diet

 .
 Malo DEPINCÉ, Professor at the University of Montpellier